 Does hitting the debt ceiling mean the government shuts down?

 No — these are separate events.
 A government shutdown happens when Congress fails to pass appropriations bills.
 The debt ceiling is about paying existing obligations.
 A debt ceiling breach would be far more severe than a shutdown, potentially causing a default on Treasury bonds, which are the foundation of global financial markets.
-Shutdown services are restored when spending bills pass; a debt default could have lasting damage to US credit.
+Shutdown services are restored when spending bills pass; a debt default could have lasting damage to US credit ratings and interest rates.

 Why does the US have a debt ceiling at all?

 The debt ceiling dates to 1917, when Congress wanted to give Treasury flexibility to manage World War I financing without requiring approval for each bond issuance.
 At the time it was an administrative simplification, not a political tool.
 Over decades, the ceiling was routinely raised without controversy — it was raised 18 times under Reagan, for example.
-Its transformation into a political weapon is a relatively recent development.
+Its transformation into a political weapon is a relatively recent development, accelerating sharply after the 2010 Tea Party movement changed House Republican politics.

 What would actually happen if the US defaulted?

 Treasury bonds are the world's primary safe asset — the foundation of global financial markets.
 A default would likely trigger an immediate global financial crisis.
 Interest rates on US debt would spike, increasing borrowing costs for mortgages, car loans, and business credit.
 Social Security, military, and Medicare payments could be delayed.
 The dollar's reserve currency status could be permanently impaired.
-Most economists view a genuine default as catastrophic and avoidable.
+Most economists view a genuine default as catastrophic and entirely avoidable as a policy matter.